Invoca/developer-docs/source/api_documentation/network_integration/prompt_voice/index.rst

-TTS Prompt Voice
+Prompt Voice
 ======================

 For full details on creating and updating campaigns via the API, see :doc:`Advertiser Campaigns <../advertiser_campaigns/index>`.

-Manage TTS Prompt Voice for Campaigns
+Manage Prompt Voice for Campaigns
 """""""""""""""""""""""""""""""""""""""""""

-TTS prompt voice can be sent for a campaign to use different accents for TTS prompts on a call.
+A prompt voice can be set on the campaign's IVR to configure the accent used for a campaign's prompts.

-Set TTS Prompt Voice
+Set Prompt Voice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To generate voice prompts using a certain prompt voice for a given campaign, set ``"tts_voice_talent_id"`` on the IVR you want.
+To use a particular prompt voice for your campaign, set ``"tts_voice_talent_id"`` on the IVR.
+See the tables in the **Conditions** section below to determine which prompt voice to use.
+(Make sure to reference *only* the table corresponds to the language of your campaign.)

 POST